How To Get Your First 1,000 Users

 A long time ago, someone told me that everything is possible, but I have to decide what I have more of: money or time.
 That analogy is true for user-acquisition just as much.

 The easy way to acquire your first 1,000 users is to advertise inside the store with Apple's Search Ads or Google Ads.
-That last part is important—The ads have to be in the store and not outside (so, no Facebook ads).
-I'll explain why below.
+You can also run ads outside of the store, like on Facebook or TikTok, but those will likely require a higher budget to get the same downloads.

 The benefits of search ads are: